angielsteele/visitliverpool3/README.md

 - Advertising local attractions to help businesses attract more customers.

-- Awareness of the local area and it's ammenities.
+- Awareness of the local area and it's amenities.

 ### User Stories